OlehBereza/OlehBereza/README.md

 ### Hi there 👋
 This is the place where I publish the strangest and most interesting things

-- 👋 Hi, I’m Oleh Bereza, I live and study in Poland in the town of Gdańsk.
+- 👋 Hi, I’m Oleh Bereza, I live and study in Poland to be a programmer in the town of Gdańsk.
 - 👀 I’m interested in various products and software development.
 I love creating design and style for all kinds of projects.
 - 🌱 I’m currently learning at the University of Gdańsk "Wyzsza Szkołą Bankowa" Before that I dropped out of elementary school.
 Later graduated from technical school in Poland in the town of Tarnobrzeg.